-Temperatures are in the basement and the clouds are hovering over the city.
+Temperatures are low and the clouds are hovering over the city.
 But that’s no reason to stay inside and sulk.
 There are a lot of things to do in Berlin even when the weather’s not cooperating and more than just the great art in the city’s museums.
 Here are 11 hotspots for cold days and warm hours in Berlin.

 Tip 1: Guided tour through the former airport Tempelhof

 The huge public park has achieved cult status for Berlin inhabitants, but not too long ago passenger aircrafts have been rolling across the field.
 To discover the secrets of the historical building we highly suggest you to book a guided tour, which takes you inside the forgotten tunnels, stairways and bunkers of the former Nazi building.
 Plus: the tour will also take you on the rooftop of the building!